 Currently, the Bellair Shuttle desk at Sea-Tac Airport is not staffed due to COVID precautions.
 Please proceed to the shuttle pick up location at Door 2 in baggage claim.
 If a seat is available on your desired shuttle, you may purchase a ticket from the shuttle driver.
 Drivers can only accept bills smaller than $50 and cannot accept checks.
 To pay with a credit card call (866) 235-5247 or online by clicking here.

-MY SPOUSE IS IN A WHEELCHAIR.
-WILL OUR SHUTTLE BE ADA ACCESSIBLE?
+IF A PASSENGER IS IN A WHEELCHAIR, WILL THE SHUTTLE BE ADA ACCESSIBLE?

 We will always go over and beyond to accommodate ADA requests.
 With a minimum of 48 hours notice we will be able to ensure that the proper vehicle is operating the shuttle you want to ride.
 Also, to ensure compatibility, please provide the combined weight of the wheelchair and passenger along with the width and length of the wheelchair/scooter at the time you make the reservation.
 The maximum combined weight our current equipment can accommodate is 600 lbs.
 The maximum width is 30” and the maximum length is 48.”